alexwkleung/Iris/README.md

 # Utilities (Development)

-I created some utilities that are used in the app (in separate repositories), which are codenamed "Eva".
+I created some utilities that are used in the app (in separate repositories), which are codenamed "*Eva*".

 I recommend that you fork the repositories, uninstall my versions, and install your forked ones.
 This is so you can have full control over the utilities because what I modify/add in these repositories might break your development build.